GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 The possible View Timeline ranges that you can target are the following:

-- `cover`.
-Represents the full range of the view progress timeline.
+- `cover`: Represents the full range of the view progress timeline.
-- `entry`.
-Represents the range during which the principal box is entering the view progress visibility range.
+- `entry`: Represents the range during which the principal box is entering the view progress visibility range.
-- `exit`.
-Represents the range during which the principal box is exiting the view progress visibility range.
+- `exit`: Represents the range during which the principal box is exiting the view progress visibility range.
-- `entry-crossing`.
-Represents the range during which the principal box crosses the end border edge.
+- `entry-crossing`: Represents the range during which the principal box crosses the end border edge.
-- `exit-crossing`.
-Represents the range during which the principal box crosses the start border edge.
+- `exit-crossing`: Represents the range during which the principal box crosses the start border edge.
-- `contain`.
-Represents the range during which the principal box is either fully contained by, or fully covers, its view progress visibility range within the scrollport.
+- `contain`: Represents the range during which the principal box is either fully contained by, or fully covers, its view progress visibility range within the scrollport.
 This depends on whether the subject is taller or shorter than the scroller.

 To define a range, you must set a range-start and range-end.
-Each consists of range-name _(see list above)_ and a percentage to determine the position within that range-name.
+Each consists of range-name _(see list above)_ and a range-offset to determine the position within that range-name.
+The range-offset is typically a percentage ranging from `0%` to `100%` but you can also specify a fixed length such as `20em`.

 For example, if you want to run an animation from the moment a subject is entering, choose `entry 0%` as the range-start.
 To have it finished by the time the subject has entered, choose `entry 100%` as a value for the range-end.
 In CSS, you set this using the `animation-range` property.
 Example: